Common knee injuries and conditions

 A meniscus tear is one of the most common knee injuries among athletes; however, anyone can tear their meniscus.
 A meniscus tear is sometimes referred to as torn cartilage in the knee and most often occur during sports, but can occur during many activities.
 When an athlete squats and twists the knee, this can cause a tear.
 The same moment can also cause a tear during daily activities in any individual.

 Treatment depends on the severity of your injury.
 If your tear is small and does not cause symptoms, surgery may not be necessary.
 If your symptoms persist with non-surgical treatment, surgery may be needed.

 An MCL injury is a sprain or tears to the medial collateral ligament.
 The MCL is typically injured during activities that involve bending, twisting or a quick change of direction.
 Football, soccer, skiing and other sports with a lot of sudden stopping, jumping or weaving are prone to MCL injuries.
 A blow to the outside part of the knee may also injure the MCL.

 Sometimes crutches or a brace that protects movement in the knee is necessary during the healing process.
 Sometimes a severe tear may require surgery; however, this is not common unless you also injure other parts of your knee such as the anterior cruciate ligament (ACL) or meniscus.

 The posterior cruciate ligament is located in the back of the knee.
 It is one of several ligaments that connect the femur (thighbone) to the tibia (shinbone).

-A posterior cruciate ligament injury typically requires a powerful force.
-Such as a direct blow to the front of the knee.
+PCL tears typically requires a powerful force, such as a direct blow to the front of the knee.

 If you have only injured your posterior cruciate ligament, in most cases you won’t need surgery.
 If you have other ligament injuries in addition to your posterior cruciate ligament injury, you may need surgery.